✓ Progress saved

 Drop in a profit & loss statement from QuickBooks, Dentrix, or your accountant.
 We'll read it, categorize it, and walk you through what we found.

-One important thing: for an accurate valuation, your P&L needs to cover a full 12 months — either a complete calendar or fiscal year, or a trailing twelve months (TTM) through your most recent closed month.
-Anything shorter (a quarter, year-to-date, or partial year) will skew your EBITDA and understate or overstate your practice value.
+What counts as 12 months: a complete calendar year, a complete fiscal year, or a trailing twelve months (TTM) through your most recent closed month.
+Anything shorter (a quarter, year-to-date, or partial year) will skew your EBITDA.

 TTM = the last 12 months of activity rolling forward (e.g., as of April 2026, TTM = May 2025 through April 2026).
 Most accounting software can export this directly.